Polynomials Counting Group Colorings in Graphs: Cycle-assigning polynomials

 \end{theorem} \begin{proof} Since $G$ decomposes into the union of the components $G_j$ of $G$, each $\alpha$-compatible spanning subgraph of $G$ is partitioned into the disjoint union of the $\alpha_{G_j}$-compatible spanning subgraph of $G_j$, and vice versa.
-Therefore, we can deduce $P(G,\alpha;k)=\prod_{j=1}^iP(G_j,\alpha_{G_j};k)$, which finishes the proof. \end{proof} At the end of the section, we list the cycle-assigning polynomials for the empty graph, a tree and the cycle on $n$ vertices. \begin{example} {\rm \begin{itemize} \item [{\rm(1)}] Let $O_n$ be the empty graph on $n$ vertices.
+Therefore, we have $P(G,\alpha;k)=\prod_{j=1}^iP(G_j,\alpha_{G_j};k)$. \end{proof} At the end of the section, we list the cycle-assigning polynomials for the empty graph, a tree and the cycle on $n$ vertices. \begin{example} {\rm Note that the following assignings are admissible obviously. \begin{itemize} \item [{\rm(1)}] Let $O_n$ be the empty graph on $n$ vertices.
 Then $\alpha\equiv0$ and

 \item [{\rm(2)}] Let $T_n$ be a tree on $n$ vertices.
 Then $\alpha\equiv0$ and

 \item [{\rm(3)}] Let $C_n$ be a cycle on $n$ vertices.
 Combining part (2) and \autoref{DCF}, we have

 \end{itemize} } \end{example}